dontlookawayco/insync/README.md

 | Next | x | Go to the next video |
 | Back | x | Go back to the last video |
 | Pause | x | Pause the video

+## License
+This project is released under the Apache 2.0 License.